Maia L. Butler

 Specialization in Teaching

-Dr. Butler received the Feminist Teaching Award from the UNCW Gender Studies and Research Center for academic year 2018-19.
-She teaches undergraduate courses and graduate seminars in English, her courses often count for credit toward programs in Women’s and Gender Studies, Africana Studies, and Graduate Interdisciplinary Studies, and sometimes cross-lists courses with the Honors program.
-She enjoys working with students on Independent Studies, Thesis Projects, and Travel Fellowship Projects, and has mentored students through academic conference presentations and publications.
-She regularly teaches such undergraduate courses as: Introduction to Literature, Introduction to Literature with a Global Emphasis, Topics in African American Literature, American Literature Survey from Beginning to 1945, American Literature Survey since 1945, Southern American Literature, Studies in the Global South, and Postmodern Literatue.
+Dr. Butler received the Griot Staff Award for supporting students in the Upperman African American Cultural Center (AY 2018) and the Feminist Teaching Award from the Gender Studies and Research Center (AY 2019).
+Since then, she has been awarded five internal pedagogy grants to support her innovative pedagogical projects, the most recent being, "FlowILM: “Arts Integrated, Course Embedded Research in Literary Oceanographies" (Co-PI Chelsea Keane, SP 26).
+She teaches undergraduate and graduate courses in English, which often count for credit toward programs in Women’s and Gender Studies, Africana Studies, and Graduate Interdisciplinary Studies, and sometimes the Honors program. in Fall 2025, she launched the English Department Student Research Incubator to formalize a cohort of student researchers seeking mentoring around funding and dissemination opportunitiesfor their respective endeavors.
+She enjoys working with students on Independent Studies, Thesis Projects, and Travel Fellowship Projects, and regularly mentors students through academic conference presentations, co-authors publications, and supports their placement to graduate programs.
+She regularly teaches such undergraduate courses as: Introduction to Literature, Introduction to Literature with a Global Emphasis, Topics in African American Literature, American Literature Survey from Beginning to 1945, American Literature Survey since 1945, Southern American Literature, Studies in the Global South, and Postmodern Literature.
 She also regularly teaches such graduate seminars as: Migrations and Home in Contemporary Africana Literature, Black “Southscapes” from “Cartographies of Struggle” to Afrofuturistic Imaginaries, Africana Autobiography: the Personal & Political, the Collective & Communal in Black Life Writing, and Maroon Geographies: Past, Present, and Future.

 Research Interests

-Dr. Butler researches and writes about place and landscape, rootedness and migration, and home, community, and belonging in the works of Black women and nonbinary writers.
-Some of her publications include: bell hooks’s Radical Pedagogy: New Visions of Feminism, Justice, Love, and Resistance in the Classroom (Bloomsbury Press 2025), Narrating History, Home, and Dyaspora: Critical Essays on the Work of Edwidge Danticat (University Press of Mississippi 2022), "“Toward a Homeplace Gardening Praxis: An Ecological Expansion of Belonging in Camille T. Dungy’s Soil" in Black Women's Garden as Art and Practice (Harvard University Press 2025).
+Dr. Butler studies Black women and Black queer writers' "blueprints to belonging" in diaspora.
+Her work has been supported by an NEH fellowshop ("Toward A People's History of the Landscape," Washington, D.C., 2022) and a Mellon Foundation Democracy and Landscape Studies Fellowship (hosted by Dumbarton Oaks, a Harvard Trustee, 2023).
+Her monograph in progress is titled Black Feminist Literary Geographies.
+Some of her publications include: bell hooks’s Radical Pedagogy: New Visions of Feminism, Justice, Love, and Resistance in the Classroom (Bloomsbury Press 2025), Narrating History, Home, and Dyaspora: Critical Essays on the Work of Edwidge Danticat (University Press of Mississippi 2022), "“Toward a Homeplace Gardening Praxis: An Ecological Expansion of Belonging in Camille T. Dungy’s Soil" in the collection Black Women's Garden as Art and Practice (Harvard University Press 2027).
 She also has chapters in the collections Bloomsbury Handbook to Edwidge Danticat (Bloomsbury 2021), Approaches to Teaching the Work of Edwidge Danticat (Routledge 2019), and Revisiting the Elegy in the Black Lives Matter Era (Routledge 2019).
 She has collaborative work in a colloquium section of Frontiers: A Journal of Women’s Studies called “Sowing the Seeds: Decolonial Practices and Pedagogies” (September 2020) and an article in College Literature titled “Blogging Race, Blogging Nation: Digital Diaspora as Home in Chimamanda Ngozi Adichie’s Americanah,” (2022).
+She is a Freedom Visionary supporting Arts-Based Community of Practice Grantees (Scholars and Practitioners) for the Andrew W. Mellon Foundation funded project: Out(sider) Preservation: Commemorating Black Freedom-Seeking, Placemaking, and Migration in American Landscapes.

 Professional Service